Scheduled LMS Maintenance - Your learning portal will be unavailable and ofline on March 17 from 1-4 pm CST

 Save 20% on All CE Courses - Ends 12/31/25

-Licensure & Recertification Requirements for EMR, EMT, AEMT & Paramedics
+For EMR, EMT, AEMT & Paramedics

 In Indiana, EMS certification is regulated by the Indiana Department of Homeland Security (IDHS).
-Indiana is a state-based system, meaning providers must maintain an active Indiana certification to practice.
-National Registry (NREMT) certification may be used to support renewal but is not required for state licensure.
+EMS professionals must maintain an active Indiana certification to practice.
+While many providers also maintain National Registry (NREMT) certification, Indiana certification renewal is administered separately through the Indiana Public Safety Personnel Portal (Acadis).

-Because requirements can change, EMS professionals should always verify renewal requirements with IDHS and the National Registry.
+Because renewal requirements may change, EMS professionals should always verify current requirements with the Indiana Department of Homeland Security and the National Registry of Emergency Medical Technicians.

 Indiana EMR Recertification